Gormisdomai/NOBOTWars/README.md

 # NOBOTWars

-Once you've checked this repo out you'll need to change the following lines in credentials.c
+Once you've checked this repo out with git you'll need to change the following lines in credentials.c

 ```
 #ifndef WIFI_SSID